Servicestandard

 In 2020, the Federal Ministry of the Interior and Community (BMI) produced the Servicestandard, thereby issuing for the first time quality principles supporting the implementation of the Online Access Act (OZG) and promoting user-friendly, digital administration.
 However, there is still too little awareness of the Servicestandard to date and users do not find it sufficiently practical.

 The aim of the project is to further develop the Servicestandard.
 We are focusing on measures that will increase the acceptance and applicability of the standard.
 At the same time, we intend to bring the standard further in line with the EU’s European Interoperability Framework (EIF) in order to improve collaboration between public administrations within Europe.
-Together with the German Institute for Standardization (DIN), a standardization process was launched to define clear specifications for the development of user-friendly online services and portals.
+In March 2025, DIN SPEC 66336, “Quality Requirements for Online Services and Portals of Public Administration (Servicestandard)”, was published.
+For the first time, it sets out clear and verifiable quality requirements for the implementation, operation, and further development of digital administrative services, structured across 13 chapters.

 Special features